 Traditionally, northern Thai sausages were prepared in this manner as a way of preserving food for a couple of days.

-To dive deeper into this local Chiang Mai food, we partnered with A Chef’s Tour to learn how make sai oua sausages from the legendary auntie Rod, also known as the queen of sai oua.
+To dive deeper into this local Chiang Mai food, we took a class to learn how make sai oua sausages from the legendary Auntie Rod, also known as the “Queen of Sai Oua”.

 In Chiang Mai, you’ll find sai oua sausages sold at the local markets.
 As with each local cook, the taste and flavors vary slightly.
 Some are spicier than others, some a little fatty, while others have more lemongrass and herbs.